donnaken15/FastGH3/.github/ISSUE_TEMPLATE/bug_report.md

+**When I downloaded this mod/what version I'm using (most likely required)**
+<details><summary>Things to note about old versions</summary>
-**When I downloaded this mod/what version I'm using (most likely required)** Old stuff you could be using with the mod like custom themes might break on newer versions and could be the result of the error.<br>
+Old stuff you could be using with the mod like custom themes might break on newer versions and could be the result of the error.<br>
 Specify version number for downloaded release build, or date of downloaded development build (bleeding edge).<br>
-You can check settings dialog or date of files for this, particularly FastGH3.exe.<br>
+You can check settings dialog or date of files for this, particularly FastGH3.exe, or check the pause menu if this is not on a release build.<br></details>
 (i.e. 1.0-999010889 / July 4, 2023)

+**What branch of development does this happen on?**
+This can be checked from the pause menu.
+The branch name is read in blue text.<br>
+This is only viewable on most recent builds.
+(i.e. main, unpak)

 **Desktop (Optional, but could help figure out system specific problems):**